top of page

 Standard Dish (Model V4)

-This dish is best suited for residential and everyday use.
+The Standard dish is best suited for residential and everyday use, but many people also have it on their boat.
 Released in December 2023 it uses software assisted manual orientation rather than an actuator.

 • Operational Wind Speed: 96 kph+ (60 mph+)